 |Mark as Duplicate Issue|

 From the list of recommended tickets, if you find that a recommended ticket is duplicating the current ticket that you have opened, you can click the the Duplicate of relationship type on the Related Items tab of the current ticket.
-Note that the status of the duplicate ticket from the recommended ticket list does not change.
-When the ticket marked as duplicate is closed, the status of the current ticket is automatically updated to Resolved.icon near the recommended ticket and select the Mark as Duplicate Issue option.
+Note that the status of the duplicate ticket from the recommended ticket list does not change.icon near the recommended ticket and select the Mark as Duplicate Issue option.
 The system automatically changes the status of the current ticket to Pending.
 The duplicate ticket from the recommended ticket list is added under

 |Thumb count||(On the Resources tab of knowledge articles) Thumb count is a measure of usefulness of knowledge articles represented in percentage.
 You must click Yes or No for the question Was this resource helpful? to derive the percentage of usefulness.
 By default, the usefulness set to 0%.
 When you click Yes, the use count of the article increases.
 For example, out of 3 users if 2 users click Yes, the percentage of usefulness is 67%.|